 The GEOGRAPH website has lots of photos in and around Hawstead.
 The Geograph project aims to collect geographically representative photographs and information for every square kilometre on the Ordnance Survey maps of Great Britain and Ireland.
 As of early 2014 there are over 3.8million photos on the site and that accounts for just over 80% of all the km. squares.
 The remaining unphotographed squares are mostly either in Ireland or remote parts of Scotland: the nearest ones to us are at RAF Lakenheath and the military training area in Thetford Forest.
 Some squares have been saturated, photographically and one in Hawstead, TL8559 has just under 100!
 This is largely due to dozens which have been taken in and around the Church.

-Also, have a look at this collection of old photos which compises 47 black and white photos of Hawstead, part of the much larger "Spanton Jarman" collection of glass negatives which were deposited with the Records Office in 1997.
+Also, have a look at this collection of old photos which compises 45 black and white photos of Hawstead, part of the much larger "Spanton Jarman" collection of glass negatives which were deposited with the Records Office in 1997.
+(From the link, first select "Spanton Jarman Photographic Collection", then "Suffolk Towns and Villages", and lastly scroll down to find "Hawstead".)
 1000 of the 4000 images were digitised with the help of Lottery funds and the project continues via sponsorship from both organisations and individuals.
 We are fortunate that the Hawstead photos have been sponsored by Rosemary Carr and James Carr.